Set Relation with objects¶

 children |

-a collection of child objects to set into the relation identified by relatedColumnName.
+A collection of child objects to set into the relation identified by relatedColumnName.
 For the one-to-one relations the collection must contain one element. |

 callback |

-a responder object which will receive a callback when the relation has been set or if an error occurs.
+A responder object which will receive a callback when the relation has been set or if an error occurs.
 Applies to the asynchronous method only. |

 Return Value¶